 Yet this focus beyond national borders concerned not only constitutional questions but also questions of the slowly emerging administrative law, from poor law and municipal law to public liability law and the judicial review of the administration.
-It is important authors in Germany were Carl Salomo Zachariae and Robert von Mohl.
+It is liability law and the judicial review of the administration.
+It is liability law and the judicial review of the administration.
+It is liability law and the judicial review of the administration.
+It is liability law and the judicial review of the administration and Robert von Mohl.
 Together with Karl Josef Anton Mittermaier, Zachariae founded the 'Critical Journal for Foreign Jurisprudence and Legislation' (Kritische Zeitschrift für Rechtswissenschaft und Gesetzgebung des Auslandes), It which focused particularly on foreign public law.
-Towards mid-century, these authors were followed by Rudolf von Gneist, with in-depth comparative studies on English administrative law, It and Lorenz von Stein, who dealt specifically with French, English, and German administrative law in the context of a European
+It is authorise mid-century, these authors were followed by Rudolf von Gneist, with in-depth comparative studies on English administrative law, It is a European It is law, It is a European It is a